Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 We Can Complete Your Smile

-The Basics of Dentures
+Types of Dentures

 Full Dentures

 Full dentures are ideal for patients who are missing all of their teeth on one or both arches.
 There are a few different types of full dentures.
-For example, a conventional denture is placed after all the teeth have been lost or extracted and the gum tissue is given a chance to heal.
+For example, a conventional denture is placed after all the teeth have been lost or extracted, and the gum tissue is given a chance to heal.
 Immediate or same-day dentures, on the other hand, can be placed on the same day that the teeth are removed.
 You’ll have to wear temporaries during the healing process, but you’ll never have to go a day without your teeth.

 Even if you wear full dentures, you must still take care of your mouth.
 Gently brush your tongue, gums, and palate every morning and night to remove plaque that could cause infections.